-- (53) Audio-visual content includes sound recordings and/or moving images including but not limited to; broadcasts, sound recordings, films, video and commercial DVDs. - (54) Audio-visual content can contain complex layered rights, including synchronisation rights (for example, copyrighted music playing in the background of an original video) and it is not always clear who can provide permission to use the content.
-If the conditions of use are unclear seek assistance from the Library. - (55) When using audio-visual content from online sources, it is strongly recommended to always check the reputation of sites providing content and where possible link to content rather than obtaining a local copy. - (56) Under Section 200AB, the University may in some limited circumstances be able to use content from commercial DVDs.
-It is recommended to get advice from the Library before relying on this exemption. - (57) Use of content from external sources must be in line with the University's Information and Communication

-Technologies Acceptable Use Policy and associated procedures.
+- (49) Audio-visual content includes sound recordings and/or moving images including but not limited to; broadcasts, sound recordings, films, video and commercial DVDs. - (50) Audio-visual content can contain complex layered rights, including synchronisation rights (for example, copyrighted music playing in the background of an original video) and it is not always clear who can provide permission to use the content.
+If the conditions of use are unclear seek assistance from the Library. - (51) When using audio-visual content from online sources, it is strongly recommended to always check the reputation of sites providing content and where possible link to content rather than obtaining a local copy. - (52) Under Section 200AB, the University may in some limited circumstances be able to use content from commercial DVDs.
+Contact askthelibrary@cdu.edu.au advice from the Library before relying on this exemption. - (53) Use of content from external sources must be in line with the University's Information and Communication Technologies Acceptable Use Policy and associated procedures.

-Designing materials for External Digital Platforms and Services
+Designing materials for external and open education services